microbit-cz/analog-indicator-180deg-with-servo/README.md

 - 180_analog_indicator_pointer.STL (Pointer)

 ### Price:
-- The total cost of all materials is approximately 158 CZK
+- The total cost of all materials is approximately 158 CZK or 96 CZK (depends on the servo you choose)
 - Plywood for the face: 19 CZK
 - Plywood for the stands: 12 CZK
 - Filament: 0.58 CZK
-- Servo motor: 126 CZK
+- Servo motor: 126 CZK or 64 CZK

 ## Tutorial
 1. Open the *180_analog_indicator_face.svg* file in LightBurn Software.